vikchupak/Terraform/Provisioners.md

+Provisioners are for app config/management, which is, in general, against terraform philosophy.

 # Provisioners
 - `local-exec`
   - Executes a command or script on the machine running Terraform (your local workstation or the Terraform host).